mountainMath/doodles/content/posts/2018-02-22-building-permits.markdown

 The City of Vancouver has [put up building permit data](http://data.vancouver.ca/datacatalogue/issuedBuildingPermits.htm) yesterday, and [Aaron Licker](https://twitter.com/LGeospatial) swiftly took a look at the data and teased out some interesting bits.
 {{< tweet 966469537909493760 >}}

 We have been asking for this data for quite a while, so we had to take a look too.
 We wrapped the nasty download, geocoding and general data wrangling into convenience functions, so importing the data into a tidy data frame is pretty simple now.
+The complete code that made this post is, as always, [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2018-02-22-building-permits.Rmarkdown).